Liver Health & Milk Thistle in Pakistan: Natural Detox Supplement Guide 2026

 Understanding Liver Function Tests in Pakistan

-- AST (Aspartate Aminotransferase): Less liver-specific (also elevated in muscle damage), but important in the context of the ALT:AST ratio.
+- AST (Aspartate Aminotransferase): less liver-specific, since muscle damage also raises it.
+It matters in the ALT:AST ratio.
 In NAFLD, ALT is usually higher than AST.
-When AST exceeds ALT (AST:ALT ratio >1), it can indicate more advanced liver disease
+When AST tops ALT (ratio above 1), it can flag more advanced disease

-When to See a Doctor — Non-Negotiable
+When to See a Doctor, Non-Negotiable

 - Yellow eyes or skin (jaundice)